 How 'Bout a Cuppa?

 For such an informal place, LA has lots of places to enjoy an afternoon tea, an especially nice thing to do on a rainy day.
 Try the Rose Tree Cottage or the Huntington Tea Room at Huntington Gardens in Pasadena.
-For a fancypants hotel tea, head to the Hotel Bel-Air or the Peninsula Hotel in Beverly Hills.
+For a fancypants hotel tea, head to the Peninsula Hotel in Beverly Hills.

 More About Los Angeles on a Rainy Day